UTexas

 2. failure to identify oneself to a university official(s) when requested to do so.

-1. A person identifies themself by giving their name and complete address, substantiated by a current driver’s license, voter registration card, or other official documentation, and by stating truthfully whether or not they are a student or employee of the University.
+1. A person provides identification by giving their name and complete address, substantiated by a current driver’s license, voter registration card, or other official documentation, and by stating truthfully whether or not they are a student or employee of the University.

 3. failure to comply with rules, regulations, procedures, policies, standards of conduct, or any other directive of the university, including but not limited to schools, colleges, departments, or labs;

-21. Animal Cruelty – any conduct with an animal that may violate any provision of federal, state, or local laws;
+3. any other conduct with an animal that may violate any provision of federal, state, or local laws;

 1. reported or intends to make a report under university policies or rules;